nstockton/mushclient-mume/README.md

 * money  --  Print how much money the character has.
 * movestakes  --  Open azra-zaira's door.
 * newid  --  Generate a new unique ID and copy it to the clipboard.
 This is used for plugin developers.
+* pbs [player]  --  Get the PBS from the character's backpack, wield it, and use it.
+If a player name is supplied, use the pbs on him/her instead of self.
 * pg  --  Pour water into the character's goblet stored in the character's backpack.
 * pipe  --  Rest and use the pipe stored in the character's backpack.
 * ra  --  Reveal all.
 Use this if you find someone hiding in a room to alert everyone else in the room to the player's presents.